 The Shark is not all bad though.
-In fact, this vacuum has some distinct advantages over both the first and the second place winner.
+In fact, this has some distinct advantages over both the first and the second place winner.
 First, and most distinctly, the Shark is a swivel vacuum.
 This means that it is easily the most maneuverable vacuum on the list.
-It is much easier to turn the vacuum and switch angles while using it.
+It is much easier to turn it on and switch angles while using it.
 When you combine this with its 14 lb. weight, the lightest on the list, this is an even more attractive option for those who have difficulty maneuvering larger vacuum cleaners.

-Another advantage that the shark has over the other entries on this list is its versatility for use on different surfaces of floor.
+Another advantage that the shark has over the other entries on this list is its versatility for use on different surfaces of the floor.
 While the main vacuum, like the others on this list, is not truly designed for bare floors, the Shark comes with an attachment so that it can be effective for such a purpose.
 None of the other vacuums on this list have a suitable attachment that is actually effective on bare floors and would generally be better served with another vacuum for that purpose specifically.
-If you live somewhere that has both a lot of carpet and a lot of bare floors, this may be the best option for you simply to save the headache or extra expense of a second vacuum.
+If you live somewhere that has both a lot of carpets and a lot of bare floors, this may be the best option for you simply to save a headache or extra expense of a second vacuum.
 Moreover, the powered brush on this vacuum can be turned off—another advantage it has over the Bissell or Hoover.

-#4 Budget pick (Best cheap): Hoover Sprint QuickVac Bagless Upright
+#4.
+Hoover Sprint QuickVac Bagless Upright

 For a budget option, this is actually a fairly impressive product.
 Some budget options require a bit more a pitch and goosing the specs, but not this one.
-Hoover makes it onto the list again and demonstrates why they are one of the more popular and trusted vacuum brands on the market.
+Hoover makes it onto the list again and demonstrates why they are one of the more popular and trusted brands on the market.

 One area that is a bit of a mixed bag is the hose and attachments.
 In one sense this can be seen as a strength due to its sheer reach.
-The hose with its removable wand attachment provides a maximum 7 foot reach.
-That is rather impressive and is considerable longer than the Bissell.
+The hose with its removable wand attachment provides a maximum 7-foot reach.
+That is rather impressive and is considerably longer than the Bissell.
 However, there have been complaints that the hose attachment does not provide the same degree of suction as the vacuum cleaner itself.
 This is in stark contrast to the Bissell whose Turbo Brush is lauded specifically for its ability to maintain an exceptional level of suction.

 Another area where this vacuum excels is its filtration system.
-Again we see the HEPA filtration system, likely in an attempt to account for the bagless system’s tendency to allow the finer dust particles to escape the confines of its bin.
+Again we see the HEPA filtration system, likely in an attempt to account for the system’s tendency to allow the finer dust particles to escape the confines of its bin.
 The filter is also washable which again prevents the need for buying either bags or filter.
-Of note is the fact the multi-cyclonic system supposedly separates the dust as its being sucked up to make it easier for the filter to grab, however this also means that the dust is inherently more fine and may escape the confines of the bin easier as well if it is not captured by the filter.
+Of note is the fact the multi-cyclonic system supposedly separates the dust as its being sucked up to make it easier for the filter to grab, however, this also means that the dust is inherently finer and may escape the confines of the bin easier as well if it is not captured by the filter.
 One issue with the bin is its size, which is somewhat small and will require being emptied more frequently

 However, if you are on a budget and still looking for a solid bagless vacuum, you cannot go wrong with the Hoover Sprint.
-Just keep in mind that its lack of exceptional power and its smaller than preferred bin makes it more ideal for a smaller apartment than a large home.
+Just keep in mind that its lack of exceptional power and it is smaller than preferred bin makes it more ideal for a smaller apartment than a large home.
 A limited 1-year manufacturer’s warranty will also give you a bit of peace of mind that if something does go wrong, your budget purchase will not have been for naught.